MissStrong/ICD2O/Notes/Unit 2/Note 16 - Layers (Part 2).md

 function draw() {
   for (section of sections) {
-    section.graphic.ellipse(mouseX, mouseY, 30); // puts the circle on all the graphics image(section.graphic, section.xPos, section.yPos); // displays all the graphics in the correct location
+    section.graphic.ellipse(mouseX, mouseY, 30); // puts the circle on all the graphics image(section.graphic, section.xValue, section.yValue); // displays all the graphics in the correct location
   }
 }
 ```